cpraveen/numa/intro.md

 \| F^{k+1} - F \| \le \alpha \| F^k - F \|, \qquad 0 < \alpha < 1
 $$

-or better still
+with $\alpha$ as small as possible, or better still

 $$
 \| F^{k+1} - F \| \le \alpha \| F^k - F \|^p, \qquad \alpha > 0, \quad p > 1
 $$

+with $p$ as large as possible.
+Both of these properties will imply convergence of the iterations.

 **Stability**: Is the numerical algorithm stable ?
 If we change the data by a small amount, we hope that the answer given by the algorithm changes by a small amount.

 **Backward stability**: Show that the approximate solution to some problem, is the exact solution of a nearby problem.
-E.g., if $x^*$ is an approximate solution to
-$Ax=b$, show that it is the exact solution to $(A+E)x=b$ where $E$ is small.
+E.g., if $x^*$ is an approximate solution to $Ax=b$, show that it is the exact solution to $(A+E)x=b$ where $E$ is small.

+**Algorithms**: Efficient implementation of numerical methods in a working code is very important.
+E.g., trigonometic interpolation would be costly if implemented in a naive way, while FFT provides a fast implementation.